DOBAG Carpet Initiative

 DOBAG carpets are on display in, or have been commissioned by, the British Museum, the Victoria and Albert Museum, All Souls College, Oxford, the Academy of Sciences and De Young Museum of Asian Art, San Francisco, the National Museum of Ethnology, Osaka, the Museum of Ethnology, Vienna, and the National Museum of Scotland.

 Realizing the commercial potential of carpets woven from hand-spun, plant-dyed wool, other carpet manufacturers adopted DOBAG's manufacturing approach.[13][14][15]
-This, and the commercial interest this created amongst customers, was termed by Emmett Eilland as the "Carpet Renaissance".[1]
+This, and the commercial interest this created among customers, was termed by Emmett Eilland as the "Carpet Renaissance".[1]

-Social aspects edit
+Social aspects

-The DOBAG project's combination of commercial and social goals has inspired similar initiatives to use profits made from carpet weaving in order to improve the social and economic situation of the weavers, including the following:
+The DOBAG project's combination of commercial and social goals has inspired similar initiatives to use profits made from carpet weaving to improve the social and economic situation of the weavers, including the following:

 • The Cultural Survival Ersari Turkmen Project supports Afghan refugees.